PerfectDreams/DockerSwarmTutorial/README.md

 18588ab9c07c   strm/helloworld-http:latest   "/main.sh"   41 minutes ago   Up 41 minutes   80/tcp    stackdemo_front.1.nmreutrz6q4l57rolejuco6xa
 ```

+> **Warning**
+>
-**Attention:** `docker ps` only shows the containers running on the current Docker instance!
+> `docker ps` only shows the containers running on the current Docker instance!
 Don't forget about this if you include multiple Docker instances on the swarm!

 ## Accessing services